BoGrape: Bayesian optimization over graphs with shortest-path encoded: Methodology

-The advantages of formulation Eq.~\eqref{eq:LCB_MIQP} are: (i) it is compatible with discrete variables, a key challenge of graph optimization, (ii) Eq.~\eqref{eq:LCB_MIQP_graph} allows problem-specific constraints over the graph domain, (iii) Eq.~\eqref{eq:LCB_MIQP_kernel} is generic to the choice of graph kernel, and (iv) nonlinear kernels can be piecewise-linearly approximated and incorporated into Eq.~\eqref{eq:LCB_MIQP} with theoretical guarantees on regret bounds.

-A binary adjacency matrix is sufficient to represent the graph domain, but encoding the shortest path between any two nodes is not straightforward and is one of the major contributions of this work.
-We first introduce the formulation of shortest paths in Section \ref{subsec:MIP_SP} and then explicitly derive Eq.~\eqref{eq:LCB_MIQP_kernel} in Section \ref{subsec:MIP_kernels} for the graph kernels in Section \ref{subsec:graph_kernels}.
+A binary adjacency matrix is sufficient to represent the graph domain; however, encoding corresponding shortest-path information (for an unknown graph) is not straightforward and comprises a main technical contribution of this work.
+We first introduce the formulation of shortest paths in Section \ref{subsec:MIP_SP} and then explicitly derive Eq.~(\ref{eq:LCB_MIQP_kernel}) in Section \ref{subsec:MIP_kernels} for the graph kernels in Section \ref{subsec:graph_kernels}.